speakez-llc/BAREWire/docs/99 Elminating Dotnet Dependencies.md

    - Windows using Win32 API
    - Linux using syscalls
    - macOS using Darwin
-   - Embedded systems using minimal implementations
+   - Embedded systems using minimal implementations (TBD)
    - Web using WebAssembly and browser APIs

-4. **Integration with Fidelity**: Work with the Fidelity framework to ensure compatibility with the MLIR/LLVM compilation path.
+4. **Integration with Farscape**: Work with the The Farscape P/Invoke and FFI binding generator to ensure compatibility with platforms such as STM32 and related edge devices to map operations into the MLIR/LLVM compilation path.

 ## 6. Conclusion

-Removing .NET dependencies from BAREWire is feasible, but requires careful reimplementation of core functionality using pure F# solutions.
+Removing .NET dependencies from BAREWire is feasible, but requires careful re-implementation of core functionality using direct F# solutions.
 The most challenging aspects involve platform-specific operations that will require a well-designed platform abstraction layer.
-By following the proposed implementation strategy, BAREWire can be made compatible with the Fidelity Framework's MLIR/LLVM compilation path while maintaining its functionality and type safety features.
+By following the proposed implementation strategy, BAREWire has charted a course for native compatibility for the Fidelity Framework's MLIR/LLVM compilation path while maintaining its functionality and type safety features.
+Other adaptations are planned for .NET/C# and Fable support.
+However this initial implementation will stand as establishing an initial beachhead for native support of F#.